Litter (vehicle): Indian subcontinent

-Some translations of the Hebrew Bible refer to a wooden palanquin which King Solomon is said to have made for himself.

 Being transported by palanquin was pleasant.
 Owning one and keeping the staff to power it was a luxury affordable even to low-paid clerks of the East India Company.
 Concerned that this indulgence led to neglect of business in favor of "rambling", in 1758 the Court of Directors of the company prohibited its junior clerks from purchasing and maintaining palanquins.
 Also in the time of the British in India, dolis served as military ambulances, used to carry the wounded from the battlefield.

 In the early 19th century, the most prevalent mode of long-distance transport for the affluent was by palanquin.
 The post office could arrange, with a few days notice, relays of bearers to convey a traveller's palanquin between stages or stations.
 The distance between these in the government's dak (Hindi: "mail") system averaged about 10 mi, and could be covered in three hours.
 A relay's usual complement consisted of two torch-bearers, two luggage-porters, and eight palanquin-bearers who worked in gangs of four, although all eight might pitch in at steep sections.
 A passenger could travel straight through or break their journey at dak bungalows located at certain stations.

 Until the mid-19th century, palanquins remained popular for those who could afford them, but they fell out of favor for long journeys as steamers, railways, and roads suitable for wheeled transport were developed.
 By the beginning of the 20th century they were nearly "obsolete among the better class of Europeans".
 Rickshaws, introduced in the 1930s, supplanted them for trips around town.

 Modern use of the palanquin is limited to ceremonial occasions.
 A doli carries the bride in a traditional wedding, and they may be used to carry religious images in Hindu processions.
 Many parts in Uttar Pradesh, India like Gorakhpur and around places Vishwakarma communities has been involved in making the dolis for wedding processions.
 The last known doli making dates back around 2000 by Sharmas(Vishwakarmas) in Gorakhpur, Uttar Pradesh.

 China

 In Han China the elite travelled in light bamboo seats supported on a carrier's back like a backpack.
-In the Northern Wei Dynasty and the Northern and Southern Song Dynasty, wooden carriages on poles appear in painted landscape scrolls.
+In the Northern Wei dynasty and the Northern and Southern Song dynasty, wooden carriages on poles appear in painted landscape scrolls.

 A commoner used a wooden or bamboo civil litter (民轎 (min2 jiao4)), while the mandarin class used an official litter (官轎 (guan1 jiao4)) enclosed in silk curtains.